ekowyawson/reading-notes/README.md

-# My reading journal for Code Fellows.
+# My reading journal for Code Fellows

 ### What a "growth mindset" means to me
 A growth mindset is a manner of thinking that beckons the thinker to never stop learning new things about a subject, regardless of how much he or she already knows about the subject.